coderefinery/git-intro/_episodes/02-basics.md

 ...
 ```

-- Other bad commit messages: "fix", "oops", "save work", "foobar", "toto", "qppjdfjd", ""
+- Other bad commit messages: "fix", "oops", "save work", "foobar", "toto", "qppjdfjd", "".
 - [http://whatthecommit.com](http://whatthecommit.com)
-- Write commit messages in english that will be understood
+- Write commit messages in English that will be understood
-  15 years from now by someone else than you
+  15 years from now by someone else than you.
 - Many projects start out as projects "just for me" and end up to be successful projects
-  that are developed by 50 people over decades
+  that are developed by 50 people over decades.

 ---

-## Use .gitignore
+## Ignoring files and paths with .gitignore

 - Should we add and track all files in a project?
 - How about generated files?
 - Why is it considered a bad idea to commit compiled binaries to version control?
-- What kind of generated files do you know?
+- What types of generated files do you know?

 As a general rule compiled files are not
 committed to version control.
 There are many reasons for this: